ikst/Ikst.ClipboardWatcher/README.md

 Note that it does not work with console applications.

 [e.g.]
 When the clipboard content is updated, it will be displayed in the message box if it is in text format.

-ÅÉWindows FromsÅÑ
+Windows Froms
 ```c#
 using Ikst.ClipboardWatcher;